NadezhdaSuzanskaya/Lesson_University/readme.md

   -- printString in the class University
 -----------------------------------------------
  Done for the class 05/16/2023:
+ - created 2 more enums "Marks" and "Disciplines"
+ - created one more class "AcademicPerformance"
  - created 6 methods in the class BachelorDergeeStudent with 7 collection streaming -- in method 'calcAverageMark()'
    -- in method 'calcAverageMarksForAllDisciplines()'